 A magnetic resonance imaging (MRI) scan, unlike CT, does not use X-rays but a strong magnetic field to create images.
 The technique is mainly used to image soft tissue thanks to high contrast capabilities.
 MRI is especially indicated for neurological screening or symptoms or detecting tendon and muscle injuries.

-The examination takes about 20 to 45 minutes.
-It is therefore necessary that the patient is brought under general anesthesia.
+The examination takes about 60 minutes, so the patient is always put under full anesthesia.

 Referring a patient for MRI

-On the day of the appointment we expect the patient between 8 and 9 a.m.
-The animal can return home as of 15.30 p.m.
-Exceptionally other arrangements can be discussed.
-When the owner picks up the animal, we do not discuss or give any results.
-We provide you with an extensive report within the next three days.
+On the day of the appointment, the patient is expected between 8 and 9 a.m. in the morning.
+The animal can go home from 3:30 p.m. onwards.
+Exceptionally, other times can be discussed.
+No results are discussed with the owner at pick-up.
+We will provide you with a comprehensive report within 3 days.